cscart/docs/en/cscart_addons/themes/vanilla-theme/index.rst

     The Vanilla Theme comes with 2 add-ons to enhance your customer experience:

-    - Full-Width Banner
+    - Pro Banner
-    - Advanced Social Buttons
+    - Social Buttons PRO

 =============
 Compatibility